 A forex spreads calculator is used to calculate spreads for a forex market.
 Just like any other market, the forex market has spread too.

 By definition, the spread is the difference between the buying and selling price of a currency pair.
 Brokers in forex use two common types of spreads, including bid and ask.
-A bid is the selling price of the base currency, while ask represents the selling price of that currency.
+The bid is the selling price of the base currency, while ask represents the selling price of that currency.

 A forex spreads calculator is an essential tool for forex brokers as they enable them to establish how they can make money with ‘no commission.’
 Instead of separately charging a trade with ‘no commission,’ the cost is surcharged from the selling and buying price of a currency pair to be traded.